jsta/jsta.github.io/_posts/2016-11-27-level-pool-routing.md

 -   Calculate change-in-storage-with-time as a function of outflow during the previous time-step.

--   Using our fitted relationship to calculate outflows for the current time-step as a function of reservoir change-in-storage.
+-   Use our fitted relationship to calculate outflows for the current time-step as a function of reservoir change-in-storage.

--   Subtracting these outflows from the running reservoir storage term.
+-   Subtract these outflows from the running reservoir storage term.

 ``` r
 #' level_pool_routing